In this section

 Memory acquisition failed because LiME was not pre-compiled.
 Document the gap.
 Proceed to /proc enumeration as the best available volatile evidence.
 The /proc data is not as complete as a full memory dump (you cannot detect kernel rootkits, recover encryption keys, or analyze process memory) but it captures running processes, network connections, and open files.

-Try it: Check the log retention on a Linux system you manage.
+Check the log retention on a Linux system you manage.
 Run the retention assessment commands from the block above.
 Calculate: based on the rotation policy and journal settings, how many days of log history do you have?
 If a compromise began 30 days ago, would you have the authentication evidence from day one?
 If not, where else would you look?
 Complete the retention assessment template for one of your systems — you are building the muscle memory for the first 5 minutes of every future investigation.

 Beyond this investigation